Elvira-94/wordle-game/README.md

 If 'HIKER' is the word, and you enter 'QUEEN', the 'E' character on the keyboard will show green rather than black.

 ***

+## Unfixed Bugs

+#### Bug
+When a user enters a setting value that is outside the range of allowed values, the site prompts the user to enter a valid value.
+However, it does not show the user what the correct range of values is.
+In order to see the correct range of values, the user needs to go back to the how to play alert.
+This can result in a negative user experience, and I would like to address this with more time.

 # Deployment